mckamey/countdownjs/README.markdown

 ### The `units` argument

-The static units constants can be combined using standard bitwise operators.
-For example, to explicitly include "months and years" use bitwise-OR:
+The static units constants can be combined using [standard bitwise operators](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/Bitwise_Operators).
+For example, to explicitly include "months or days" use bitwise-OR:

 	countdown.MONTHS | countdown.DAYS